knyghtmare/wesnoth-communications/content/what-is-world-conquest/index.md

 ## What is World Conquest?

 World Conquest is a cooperative focused MP-campaign with high emphasis on army building and further augmentation of army composition with various modifiers such as artifact drops, training, and discoverable heroes.
-Each level exhibits increasing levels of epic-ness so the player team will be met with a truly satisfying experience either with a win or a loss.
+Each successive scenario exhibits increasing levels of epic-ness so the player team will be met with a truly satisfying experience either with a win or a loss.

 ![](team-bonuses.png)